arkwl/CrackingTheCodingInterview/README.md

 Amazon cares a lot about scale.
 Make sure you prepare for scalability questions.
 See our recommendations in the System Design and Scalability chapter.

+// TODO: Make sure my current resume meets these standards:
+Take the Big Project Classes: Seek out the classes with big coding projects.This is a great way to get some- what practical experience before you have any formal work experience.
+The more relevant the project is to the real world, the better.
+Get an Internship: Do everything you can to land an internship early in school.
+It will pave the way for even better internships before you graduate.
+Many of the top tech companies have internship programs designed especially for freshman and sophomores.
+You can also look at startups, which might be more flexible.
+Start Something: Build a project on your own time, participate in hackathons, or contribute to an open source project.
+It doesn't matter too much what it is.The important thing is that you're coding.
+Not only will this develop your technical skills and practical experience, your initiative will impress companies.